 COMP36212 Mathematical Systems and Computation syllabus 2021-2022

-We will maintain a continuous feedback with students through active participation in the classroom.
-At the end of the course, there will be general feedback on the exam results.
+We will maintain a continuous feedback with students through active participation in the classroom and via online formative assessments.
+There will also be individual feedback given on all coursework reports.

 - Assessment written exam (1 hours)